-UNHCR.191 However, according to the European Commission Progress Report for 2021, which contains data delivered by the State, the number of persons who passed through asylum and reception centres in 2019 was around 12,000, which is 40% less than the number of arrivals registered by the UNHCR in the same year (29,704).192
+Until 2020, the UNHCR office in Serbia kept its own statistics on the number of new arrivals which in e.g., 2019 and 2020, were based on the initial interviews that UNHCR staff and its partners conducted with newly arrived foreigners.
+By using this method, 29,704 persons were recorded as newly arrived in 2019 and 25,003 in 2020.203 On the other hand, in 2020, CRM recorded 63,408 refugees and migrants who passed through governmental reception facilities, which is almost 40% more than figures collected by UNHCR.204 However, according to the European Commission Progress Report for 2021, which contains data delivered by the State, the number of persons who passed through asylum and reception centres in 2019 was around 12,000, which is 40% less than the number of arrivals registered by the UNHCR in the same year (29,704).205

-In 2021, the UNHCR and CRM harmonised their respective methodologies and now apply the CRM approach which is based on the number of refugees and migrants who were accommodated at asylum or reception centres.
+In 2021, UNHCR and CRM harmonised their respective methodologies and now apply the CRM approach, which is based on the number of refugees and migrants who were accommodated at asylum or reception centres.

-According to that criterion, a total of 60,338 refugees and migrants were registered as new arrivals in 2021.
-This number almost doubled in 2022, reaching 119,670.
-Additionally, in 2022, FRONTEX detected 145,600 cases of irregular border crossings into the EU from Serbia and Bosnia, mainly from, Afghanistan, Türkiye, Burundi, India and Tunisia.
-194
+According to that criterion, a total of 60,338 refugees and migrants were registered as new arrivals in 2021.206 This number almost doubled in 2022, reaching 119,670.
+Additionally, in 2022, FRONTEX detected 145,600 cases of irregular border crossings into the EU from Serbia and Bosnia, mainly from, Afghanistan, Türkiye, Burundi, India and Tunisia.207